Make-School-Courses/MOB-2.4-Advanced-Architectural-Patterns-in-iOS/Lessons/Lesson10.md

 In other words, a Functor is *any type that implements the `map` function.*

+The map function can be applied to any *container type* that wraps a value or multiple values inside itself.
+Any container that provides the map function becomes the Functor.

 Examples of Functors in Swift:
 - Dictionaries
 - Arrays